 Evaluating Local Climate Engagement

-To assess the impact of the programme and capture learnings on the process, the Local Climate Engagement partners are looking for an independent evaluator and inviting proposals that respond to these terms of reference.
-We expect the independent evaluator to work with us to assess the extent and ways in which The Programme's objectives and outcomes have been met.
-The learning from this evaluation will inform development of wider activity in Local Authority engagement on climate change, locally and nationally and at times internationally.
+To assess the impact of the programme and capture learnings on the process, the Local Climate Engagement partners are working with an independent evaluator to assess the extent and ways in which The Programme's objectives and outcomes have been met.
+The learning from this evaluation will inform the development of wider activity in Local Authority engagement on climate change, locally and nationally and at times internationally.

 What role do local authorities have in tackling climate change?